STalukder20/asciify/README.md

 and additional features.

 ## How does it work?
-This is a python program that uses the Python Image Library to turnthe pixels into more useful RGB data.
+This is a python program that uses the Python Image Library to turn the pixels into more useful RGB data.
 It then uses the data to determine which characters best correspond to each pixel, and outputs the mapped result.